Quadrant Housing Association is founded.

-Kings Hall Mews in Lewisham becomes L&Q’s head office, taking over from Osborn House in nearby Lee Green.
+Kings Hall Mews in Lewisham becomes L&Q’s head office.

-L&Q and East Thames came together to create the largest provider of new affordable homes in the country.
+L&Q and East Thames Housing Group merge to create the largest provider of new affordable homes in the country.

-The L&Q Foundation, L&Q Academy and L&Q Living are launched, to help us support residents even more effectively.
+L&Q launches the L&Q Academy and L&Q Living to help support residents even more effectively.

 L&Q owns and manages more than 90,000 homes across London and the South East - making it the largest landlord in the capital and one of the largest residential property developers.